Anshumaan031/ML_model_deployment_using_Heroku/README.md

 ## configuration files

 ### procfile
-this file is created for mentioning the file that has to be run at the beginning. (flask app name also has to be included)
+this file is created for mentioning the file that has to run at the beginning. (flask app name also has to be included)

 example:
 ```